call23re/Draft/readme.md

 # Draft
 Immer-like module for handling immutable state.
 Made for Luau.
-Not currently stable.
+Stable but not production ready.
 Needs lots of refactoring and testing. :(

 ## Introduction
 Like Immer, handling immutable state is simplified to a single `Produce` function. `Produce` takes your previous state and provides a table.
 This table acts as a proxy of your previous state, meaning changes made to this table won't influence your previous state.